Redistricting and Election Integrity Efforts Shape 2026 Midterm Landscape

 Key Facts

-- Donald Trump stated he will deploy an 'Election Integrity Army' in every state for the midterms.
+- Donald Trump announced plans to deploy an 'Election Integrity Army' in every state for the midterms.

-- The Republican National Committee previously recruited thousands of volunteers for poll watching.
+- The Republican National Committee previously recruited thousands of volunteers for poll watching during the last election cycle.

 What Happened